-In accordance with the nature of the SC, this Council will work with an open agenda for SRMUN Atlanta 2022.
+In accordance with the nature of the SC, this Council will work with an open agenda for SRMUN Atlanta 2023.
 Delegates are responsible for identifying pressing topics or situations and presenting them to the body for discussion.

-The background guide and attached addendum provide an introduction to the committee and workings of the SC at SRMUN Atlanta 2022.
-As we approach the conference, general updates regarding critical situations currently threatening worldwide peace and security will be released to all SC delegates for their review.
-These updates should be utilized as a foundation for a delegate's independent research as participants are expected to go beyond the topic updates and engage in intellectual inquiry of their own to present to the body two of the most pressing issues affected their Member State.
-The position papers for the committee should reflect the complexity of these issues and their externalities.
-Delegations are expected to submit a position paper and be prepared for a vigorous discussion at the conference.
+The background guide and attached addendum introduce the committee and workings of the SC at SRMUN Atlanta 2023.
+As we approach the conference, updates regarding critical situations currently threatening worldwide peace and security will be released to all SC delegates for their review.
+These updates should be utilized as a foundation for your research as you are expected to go beyond the topic updates and engage in an intellectual inquiry of your own to present to the body two of the most pressing issues affecting your Member State.
+Your position papers for the committee should reflect the complexity of these issues and their externalities.
+Delegates are expected to submit a position paper and be prepared for a vigorous discussion at the conference.

-Position Papers should be no longer than two pages in length (single spaced) and demonstrate your Member State's position, policies, and recommendations on each of the two topics of your choosing.
-For me detailed information about formatting and how to write position papers, delegates can visit strmun.org.
-All position papers MUST be submitted no later than Friday, October 28, 2022, by 11:59 pm EST via the SRMUN website to be eligible for Outstanding Position Paper Awards.
+Position Papers should be no longer than two pages in length (single-spaced) and demonstrate your Member State's position, policies, and recommendations on each of the two topics of your choosing.
+For more detailed information about formatting and how to write position papers, delegates can visit srmun.org.
+All position papers MUST be submitted no later than Friday, October 27, 2023, by 11:59pm EST via the SRMUN website to be eligible for Outstanding Position Paper Awards.